joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/25/crosswords/daily-puzzle-2026-06-26.html

 **California Will Vote on a Billionaire Tax.
 Billionaires Aren’t Happy.**\
 `The wealthy are fighting back with two ballot issues that could nullify the measure in November.
-The battle reflects a broader tension as American politics processes deep inequality.`\
+The battle reflects a broader tension as American politics contends with deep inequality.`\
 https://www.nytimes.com/2026/06/25/us/california-billionaires-tax-ballot-measure.html

 **‘Love Island USA’ Kicks Out Another Contestant for Racial Slur**\